 5 Ways to Celebrate CTE Month

-Every February, students, educators and administrators celebrate Career and Technical Education (CTE) month, a nationwide campaign held to celebrate the achievements and accomplishments of CTE programs across the country.
+Every February, students, educators and administrators celebrate CTE month, a nationwide campaign held to celebrate career and technical education and the achievements and accomplishments of CTE programs across the country.

 Today’s CTE programs have become increasingly innovative.
 Extending well beyond the development of simple technical skills, high-quality CTE programs increase student engagement through the integration of technical and academic skills in hands-on, real-world learning experiences.

 Here are five ways to celebrate CTE month and raise awareness of the value of these high-quality programs that align with workforce needs and provide clear pathways to industry certifications and postsecondary credentials.

 Participate in CTE Day at the Capitol on Thursday, Feb.
 6 from 7 a.m. to 1 p.m.
 This is an opportunity for educators and students to fill the Rotunda at the Iowa Capitol with CTE displays of quality student learning experiences and to invite legislators to meet with them and view their displays.
 Register by Feb.
 1 to participate in this free event through the Iowa Association for Career and Technical Education.

 Be part of the conversation on social media by sharing photos of events and programs, highlighting student work, and engaging in discussions with CTE students and professionals across the state and country.
 This is a great way to increase awareness, build and strengthen business partnerships and showcase programs and projects that are preparing students to succeed in college and careers.